boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 Leave the room instance `id` of a game named `name` previously joined by the player.

-Accepts two parameters, all required:
+Accepts two JSON body parameters, all required:

 - `playerID`: the ID used by the player in the game (0, 1...).